On Determining the Eigenprojection and Components of a Matrix: Determining the components and the minimal polynomial of a matrix

-The following problem arises when this method is realized numerically.
-The algorithm involves verification of whether the current multiplication of $(A-\lambda_k\,I)^j\,Z_{k0}$ by $A-\lambda_k\,I$ results in $0$.
-Approximate calculations need an additional criterion for recognizing a matrix with ``small'' entries as the zero matrix.
-However, these problems arise with all algorithms for computing the rank of a matrix or the index of its eigenvalues because these values are unstable to arbitrarily small perturbations of the matrix entries.
+However, the following problem arises when this approach is implemented\x{} numerically.
+The above method involves verification of whether or not\x{} the current multiplication of $(A-\la_kI)^j\,Z_{k0}$ by $A-\la_kI$ results in~$0.$ Approximate calculations require\x{} an additional criterion for recognizing a matrix with ``small'' entries as a zero matrix.
+However, such\x{} problems are encountered\x{} in all algorithms for determining the rank of a matrix or the indices of its eigenvalues since\x{} these values are unstable to small perturbations of the matrix entries.

+In the next section, we obtain explicit expressions for the eigenprojection and components of a square matrix whose eigenvalues are known.